camuthig/camuthig.github.io/content/posts/php-73-features.md

 // Do things with my JSON
 ```

-This wasn't an awful experience, but I'll be honest, I often forgot that it was needed at all and would have to go back
+This was not an awful experience, but it does not match the `try/catch` pattern that most developers expect in PHP,
-and add the check after I saw something go wrong.
-Now, we are presented a new option in the `JSON_THROW_ON_ERROR` option.
+making it difficult to remember to do this check.
+We are now presented a new option in the `JSON_THROW_ON_ERROR` option.
-This allows developers to work in a standard `try/catch` pattern when parsing JSON.
+This allows developers to tell PHP to throw an exception if it is unable to decode the JSON payload.

 ```php
 <?php